Setting up Customer Statements

 Cash receipt journal: When you import payments to the cash receipt journal, Payment Management detects the payment reference and automatically applies all the related customer ledger entries in the journal.

 Bank account reconciliation: When the payment reference appears in either the description or among the additional information received from the bank, Payment Management identifies the payment reference and creates a reconciliation suggestion.
-When the line is reconciled, you can access the reconciliation suggestion and see all the related suggestion entries.
+You can access the reconciliation suggestion when the line is reconciled and see all the related suggestion entries.
 Additionally, on the bank account reconciliation line, you can open the related customer statement by selecting Bank Statement Lines > Show Customer Statement.

 To add a payment reference to the customer statement, there are a few things you need to set up:

-A default number series for customer statements is set up with the installation of Continia Payment Management and is ready to go.
+A default number series for customer statements is set up with Continia Payment Management's installation and is ready to go.
 However, if you want to change the number series, navigate to Payment Management Setup > Payment Receipt Import > Customer Statement No. The number series can only contain numbers.

 You must select a payment reference type to specify how the payment reference should be structured.